MatthewReid854/reliability/docs/How are the confidence intervals calculated.rst

 This method is used by `reliability` and reliasoft's Weibull++ software.

 In the case of the Exponential Distribution, the covariance matrix is a 1 x 1 matrix containing just :math:`Var(\lambda)`.
-The upper and lower bounds :math:`\lambda` are found using the formula above for strictly positive parameters.
+The upper and lower bounds on :math:`\lambda` are found using the formula above for strictly positive parameters.

 Some matrices are non-invertable due to their values.
 While rare, if it occurs for the hessian matrix, it means that the inverse of the hessian matrix cannot be calculated so the covariance matrix is not able to be obtained.
 In such cases, a warning will be printed by `reliability`, the standard errors will be set to 0 and the upper and lower bounds of the parameters will match the parameters.